-- CCPA/CPRA — The California Consumer Privacy Act of 2018 (CCPA) requires that businesses operating in California or providing services to California residents must honor consumers’ requests to access and delete their collected personal data and opt-out of third-party vendor access.
-The upcoming California Consumer Privacy Rights Act (CPRA) will expand the rights stipulated in the CCPA starting in 2023.
+- CCPA/CPRA — The California Consumer Privacy Act of 2018 (CCPA) requires that businesses operating in California or providing services to California residents must honor consumer requests to access and delete their collected personal data and opt out of third-party vendor access.
+The California Privacy Rights Act (CPRA) amended and expanded the rights stipulated in the CCPA.

-- CPA — The Colorado Privacy Act (CPA) defines consumers’ data access rights, businesses’ obligations to protect personal data, and legal recourse in the event of violations.
+- CPA — The Colorado Privacy Act (CPA) defines consumer data access rights, business obligations to protect personal data, and legal recourse in the event of violations.
 The law goes into effect in July of 2023.

-- UCPA — The Utah Consumer Privacy Act (UCPA) is nearly identical to the CCPA, but applies specifically to Utah residents, Utah businesses, and companies doing business there.
+- UCPA — The Utah Consumer Privacy Act (UCPA) shares similarities with the CCPA and the VCDPA but applies specifically to Utah residents, Utah businesses, and companies doing business there.
 This data protection act will take effect in December of 2023.

-- VCDPA — The Virginia Consumer Data Protection Act (VCDPA)—which will take effect in January of 2023)—is essentially identical to the CCPA, and establishes various legal procedures for violations in the state of Virginia.
+- VCDPA — The Virginia Consumer Data Protection Act (VCDPA) is deeply influenced by the CCPA when it comes to DSRs/DSARs and establishes various legal procedures for violations in the state of Virginia.

-The amount of time you have to complete and respond to a DSAR depends upon your jurisdiction—most laws require that businesses oblige and acknowledge requests within 30-45 days.
+The amount of time an organization has to complete and respond to a DSAR depends upon the jurisdiction.
+Most laws require businesses to oblige and acknowledge requests within 30-45 days.

-However, some jurisdictions allow companies to request extensions of up to 15 days for a DSAR response.
+However, some jurisdictions allow companies to request extensions — GDPR allows extensions of up to two months.

-In order to meet legal compliance deadlines, it’s crucial that your business establish a system for logging and processing DSARs.
+To meet legal compliance deadlines, it’s crucial for your business to establish a system for logging and processing DSARs.
 If your company misses a deadline for completion, response, or extension, you could be subject to legal action.